 (47) A Chair or the Chancellor may instruct the University Secretary to withhold papers relating to a particular matter from a Council member after that Council member has declared a conflict of interest with respect to that matter.

-(48) Council members complete a Declaration of Interests form as part of their induction process, and update the declaration annually, or as circumstances change.
+(48) Council members complete a Statement of Interests Declaration as part of their induction process, and update the declaration annually, or as circumstances change.
 The University Secretary maintains a Register of Interests, which is published each Council meeting.

 Top of Page

 Section 5 - How the Council Operates

 (49) The Council will meet as frequently as required, but not less than four (4) times a year.
 The Council may rotate the location of its meetings to visit major facilities of the University.

 (50) In establishing the meeting agendas, the Chancellor and Committee Chairs meet with the Vice-Chancellor and University Secretary to determine which matters require the Council's attention and/or decision.
 The agenda may need to allow for relevant presentations to the Council and where appropriate, management attendance to discuss a particular agenda item.

 (51) Best endeavours will be undertaken to provide the meeting agenda and papers to members one (1) week prior to the scheduled meeting.
 No papers requiring consideration or decision can be tabled at a Council meeting except with the unanimous approval of those members of Council present at the meeting.